Nehonix-Team/ret-compiler/SECURITY.md

 | 1.x.x   | :x:                | End of life   |
 | < 1.0   | :x:                | End of life   |

-**Note**: As Fortify Schema is actively developed, we maintain support for the current minor version series (2.1.x) and the most recent major version (2.0.x) for long-term support.
+**Note**: As ReliantType is actively developed, we maintain support for the current minor version series (2.1.x) and the most recent major version (2.0.x) for long-term support.
 The current stable release is **2.1.2**.

 ## Security Features

-Fortify Schema incorporates several built-in security measures:
+ReliantType incorporates several built-in security measures:

 - **Secure Regex Patterns**: All string operations use secure regex patterns instead of potentially vulnerable methods
 - **Input Sanitization**: Automatic validation prevents common injection attacks